CD-Adapco

 At present, the Royal Thai Air Force’s fighter fleet consists of old 1960s-70 era upgraded F-5E/F Tiger IIs, plus AV-8S Harrier IIs and F-16A/B fighters.
 A number of its neighbors are currently flying longer-range and more advanced SU-27/30 Flanker fighters, however, including India (SU-30MK & SU-30MKI), Indonesia (SU-27SK & SU-30MK), Malaysia (SU-30MKM), Vietnam (SU-27SK), and China (SU-27SK/J-11 & SU-30MKK).

 In mid-October 2007 The Thai Cabinet approved a budget of 34.4 billion baht (about $1.1 billion) for the Royal Thai Air Force (RTAF) to purchase 12 JAS-39 Gripen multi-role fighters to replace its aging fleet of F-5 B/E Tiger II aircraft (the Israeli-upgraded F-5Ts with DASH helmet displays and Python missiles will remain in service).
-The RTAF will also buy 2 Saab S-1000 Erieye Airborne Early Warning aircraft, together with associated equipment and services.
-Negotiations between Thai and Swedish government officials will now commence in order to conclude a formal agreement.
+The RTAF would also buy 2 Saab S-1000/ S340 Erieye Airborne Early Warning aircraft, together with associated equipment and services.

 The Saab Erieye AWACS was recently sold to Pakistan, and uses a fixed active-array S-band antenna with 200 solid state modules.
 The look angle on each side is about 160 degrees, with a maximum range of about 450 km (279 miles) from 20,000 feet, and effective range against fighter-size or seaborne targets of about 300-330 km (180-205 miles).
 The electronically scanned antenna can scan sectors of interest frequently while others are monitored, and a single sector can be scanned in different modes at the same time.

-Delivery of the Gripens into operational service of the Royal Thai Air Force is planned for 2011, and the buy is divided into 2 phases:
+Negotiations between Thai and Swedish government officials followed, in order to conclude a formal agreement.
+Delivery of the Gripens into operational service of the Royal Thai Air Force is now planned for 2011, and the buy is divided into 2 phases:

 Phase 1 covers 6 JAS-39 Gripen fighters (2x JAS-39C single-seat, 4x JAS-39D 2-seat), including spare parts and training; and 2 Saab 340 turboprop aircraft.
-One Saab 340 will be outfitted as an S-1000 airborne early warning system with Saab’s Erieye radar, while the other will be a training and transport platform.
-The cost would be about 19 billion baht/ SEK 3.8 billion/ $600 million1, spread within a 5-year budgetary commitment from 2008-2012.
+One Saab 340 will be outfitted as an S-1000 airborne early warning system with Saab’s Erieye radar, while the other will be a training and transport aircraft.
+The cost would be about 19 billion baht/ SEK 3.8 billion/ $600 million[1], spread within a 5-year budgetary commitment from 2008-2012.
+The Swedish fighters will be stationed at the air force base in Surat Thani, where Wing 7 covers the Gulf of Thailand, the Andaman Sea and the southern region of the country.

-In Phase 2, the RTAF intend to procure an additional 6 Gripen fighters together with associated equipment, spare parts and training, and a 2nd Saab S-1000 Erieye AEW system aircraft, for about $500 million over a 5-year budgetary commitment from 2013-2017.
+In Phase 2, the RTAF intends to procure an additional 6 Gripen fighters together with associated equipment, spare parts and training, and a 2nd Saab S340 Erieye AEW system aircraft, for about $500 million over a 5-year budgetary commitment from 2013-2017.
+A budget squeeze ended up delaying this option, but it’s moving forward with a contract.
+All Phase 2 aircraft deliveries are scheduled to finish in 2013.

-Sweden has also offered the Gripen fighters with a 2 (two) years maintenance and spare parts support package.
+Sweden has offered the Gripen fighters with a 2-year maintenance and spare parts support package.
 As is frequently the case, Saab’s deal includes industrial offsets and benefits involving Saab investment, and Thai-Swedish industrial, science & technology co-operation, technology transfer, and investment co-operation.

 Contracts & Key Events